 Radiation Health Officers and Radiation Specialists serve throughout the world in a wide variety of assignments including operational support on nuclear powered aircraft carriers (CVN), shipyards, submarine support units, Medical Treatment Facilities (MTF), medical research activities, training centers, executive leadership positions, and more.

-- Radiation health and safety experts are responsible for all aspects of the occupational radiation protection programs at industrial sites and medical treatment facilities, ensuring compliance with Navy, Department of Defense, and Federal radiation exposure regulations.
+Radiation Health and safety experts are responsible for all aspects of the occupational radiation protection programs at NNPP, industrial, and medical treatment facilities, ensuring compliance with Navy, Department of Defense, and Federal radiation exposure regulations:

 Senior Officers provide leadership and management of Navy's Radiation Safety Program, holding key positions on the Naval Radiation Safety Committee.

-- RHO's provide nonionizing radiation leadership in the Department of Defense (DoD) and our officers fill many key positions on DoD R/F and laser safety committees, in addition to national standards committees.
+RHO's provide nonionizing radiation leadership in the Department of Defense (DoD) and our officers fill many key positions on DoD R/F and laser safety committees, in addition to national standards committees.

-- Radiation Specialists and senior Radiation Health Officer positions require a minimum of a master's degree in science or mathematics with professional board certification strongly recommended.
+Junior and mid-grade RHO positions require a minimum of a bachelor's degree in science or mathematics and additional Navy training.
+Radiation Specialists and senior Radiation Health Officer positions require a minimum of a master's degree in science or mathematics, with professional board certification strongly recommended.